WATCH: 11 Underappreciated World-Changing Women

 1. Sybil Ludington: The Female Paul Revere

-On the night of April 26, 1777, 16-year-old Sybil Ludington rode 40 miles to warn approximately 400 militiamen that the British troops were coming.
-Sound like Paul Revere?
-It was, except she rode twice as far, was half his age and was seldom given credit for her heroic act.
+On the night of April 26, 1777, 16-year-old Sybil Ludington rode nearly 40 miles to warn some 400 militiamen that the British troops were coming.
+Much like the ride of Paul Revere, Ludington's message helped Patriot leaders prepare for battle.
+But Ludington was less than half Revere's age and rode more than twice as far to carry her warning.

-The daughter of militia leader Colonel Henry Ludington, Sybil leaped into action on that fateful day in 1777 when a rider came to the Ludington house to warn them of an upcoming British attack.
+The daughter of militia leader Colonel Henry Ludington, Sybil leaped into action on that fateful day in 1777 when a rider came to the Ludington house in Dutchess County, New York to warn them about a British attack on nearby Danbury, Connecticut.
 With Col. Ludington’s men on leave and the messenger too tired to continue, it was Sybil who rode through the night gathering almost the whole regiment by daybreak.

-While Paul Revere’s ride was immortalized by Longfellow’s epic poem, Sybil’s tributes have been on a somewhat smaller scale.
-She was honored with a postal stamp in 1975 and had a poem written in her honor in 1912.
-But she did receive the appreciation of a grateful general, when George Washington himself came to her home to say “thank you.”
+While Paul Revere’s ride was immortalized by Henry Wadsworth Longfellow’s epic poem, Ludington’s tributes have been on a somewhat smaller scale.
+She was honored with a postal stamp in 1975.
+And, it is said that Ludington even received the appreciation of a grateful general, when George Washington, himself, came to her home to say “thank you.”

 Too tired to give up her seat on the bus home from high school, on March 2, 1955, Claudette Colvin refused to move for a white passenger—nine months before Rosa Parks would do the same.
 Later she said that she felt inspired by the memories of earlier pioneers to stand—or sit—her ground.
 As she told Newsweek, “I felt like Sojourner Truth was pushing down on one shoulder and Harriet Tubman was pushing down on the other—saying, ‘Sit down girl!’
 I was glued to my seat.”